Tools | By Duncan Haughey | minute read

-- Identify all the project roles and list them along the top of the chart.
+- Identify all the project roles and list them at the top of the chart.

-- Complete the cells of the chart identifying who has the responsibility, the accountability and who will be consulted and informed for each task.
+- Complete the chart cells identifying who has the responsibility, the accountability and who will be consulted and informed for each task.

 - Ensure every task has a role responsible and a role accountable for it.

-- No tasks should have more than one role accountable.
+- No task should have more than one role accountable.
 Resolve any conflicts where there is more than one for a particular task.

 - Share, discuss and agree on the RACI Matrix with your stakeholders before your project starts.